Bomb the Music Industry!: Band members

-As a collective, the membership of Bomb the Music Industry varied significantly between performances, with a variety of individuals performing only once with a band due to their policy of allowing fans to join them on stage.
+As a collective, the membership of Bomb the Music Industry varied significantly between performances, with some individuals even performing just once due to the band's policy of allowing fans to join them on stage.
 Over time, a core five-piece lineup solidified for both recordings and live performances, albeit with frequent outside contributions.
 Due to the impossibility of documenting all live contributors to the collective, this article only lists individuals who contributed to the group's recordings.